alexmanrique/blog/_drafts/2021-04-11-developing-cakephp-application-in-macbook-m1.md

 ## Creating a docker-compose.yml

 My CakePHP application is using a relational database to store data.
-Every time that I had to change the computer I had to install MariaDB, then, a way to avoid this is to use docker to run an instance of MariaDB.
-Here we can see the `docker-compose.yml` file where we specify
+Every time that I had to change the computer I had to install MariaDB, then, a way to avoid this is to use <a href="https://www.docker.com/">docker</a> to run an instance of MariaDB.
+Here we can see the `docker-compose.yml` file where we specify a MariaDB service and a <a href="https://www.adminer.org/">adminer</a> to be able to see the tables that are created and run some queries (similar to <a href="https://www.phpmyadmin.net/">phpmyadmin</a>)

 ``` yaml
 version: '3.1'